Conditional Statements

 • EVALUATE with THRU

-• EVALUATE with multiple WHEN conditions
+• EVALUATE with grouping multiple WHEN conditions

-• EVALUATE with MULTIPLE conditions
+• EVALUATE...WHEN with combined conditions

 Simple EVALUATE -